J0shua6753/CS113/README.md

 # cs-113-assignments
-Repository for Professor Garcia's CS-113 assignments!
+Repository for Professor Garcia's CS-113 assignments for Spring 2025!
+I haven't

 ## Install Environment
 I am using VS Code on Windows and MacOS.